software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 10
 >
-> Implement the tasks of the third user story, "As a user I want to see a list of categories so that I know which categories exist".
+> Implement the tasks of the third user story, "As a user I want the reading recommendations to be listed from newest to oldest so that I can find the latest recommendations quickly".

+{: .important-title }

+> Exercise 10
 >
+> Implement the tasks of the fourth user story, "As a user I want to see a list of categories so that I know which categories exist".
+>
 > The implementation should look roughly something like this:
 >
 > ![](/assets/sprint-2-user-story-3.png)
 >
 > User should be able to visit the page by clicking a "Categories" link in the navigation bar.
+The categories should be listed in an alphabetical order by the catogory name.

 {: .important-title }

 > Exercise 11
 >
-> Implement the tasks of the fourth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
+> Implement the tasks of the fifth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
 >
 > The implementation should look roughly something like this:
 >